 A quick Google search will open up a world of travel hacks, but you’ve had your share of travel adventures and you’re ready to take it up a notch.
-Whether you’re headed out for a quick vacation or a longer getaway, these tips will have you travelling like a pro in no time.
+Whether you’re headed out for a quick vacation or a longer getaway once it's safe to travel again, these tips will have you traveling like a pro in no time.

 Before Your Trip

 Photo Cred: Ashley Whitlatch

 Book Flights on a Private Browser

 This hack begins the moment before you begin searching for flights.
 Web browsers track your activity through cookies.
 Once you search for something, it remembers when you search for it again and you’ll start to see higher prices for the same flights you saw just the other day.
 The work-around is to ensure you always use a private browser when you are searching for flights online.
 In your browser menu bar, under File, choose New Incognito Window or Private Browsing.

 Depending on where you go, you might need travel insurance, medical insurance, car insurance, or all three.
 Check the benefits package offered with your credit card and see what you are covered for before you buy insurance that you already have.
 Many credit cards already have rental car, lost baggage, cancelled flight and emergency medical insurance included.
 The catch with most of these cards is that you have to pay for your trip using the card to be eligible for coverage.

 Prep Your Digital Wallet

 When you’re travelling, anything can happen.
 Prepare for those moments by scanning your important documents, like your passport, driver’s license, and insurance policies and uploading them to Google Drive, Dropbox, and/or email them to yourself.
 You can also take photos and make sure they’re stored offline in your phone.
 In case you get pickpocketed or lose your wallet, it’s helpful to have at least one of your credit cards linked to a digital wallet app.